vvzhukov/vvzhukov.github.io/_posts/2024-02-06-IBMSkillsBuild.md

 {: .box-note}

-# IBM Skills Build or should you invest your free time in self education?
+# Is IBM Skills Build good?
+Should you invest your time in self education?
 Lately I took some time to investigate IBM online knowledge platform - IBM SkillsBuild.
 In this post I will briefly cover my impressions, advantages and disadvantages of the platform in general and courses in particular.
 I took threee classes: Artificial Intellegence, Data, and Cybersecurity, all on Fundamentials level.
 The reasons I picked these classes are following: they are relevant to my career path, they are interesting for me and I also wanted a good-looking badge :)
 <table style="border-collapse: collapse;">